Ksyula/llm-experiments/task.md

 Let's send the prompt to OpenAI.
 What's the response?

 ```
-To execute a command in a running Docker container, you can use the following steps:\n\n1.
-First, identify the container ID of the running container by using the command:\n   ```\n   docker ps\n   ```\n   This will list all running containers and their IDs.\n\n2.
-Once you have the container ID, you can execute a command inside the specific container using the `docker exec` command.
-For example, to start a bash session, you can use:\n   ```\n   docker exec -it <container-id> bash\n   ```\n\nReplace `<container-id>` with the actual ID of the container you want to interact with.
+You can copy files from your local machine into a Docker container using the `docker cp` command.
+Here's how to do it:\n\nTo copy a file or directory from your local machine into a running Docker container, you can use the `docker cp` command.
+The basic syntax is as follows:\n\n```\ndocker cp /path/to/local/file_or_directory container_id:/path/in/container\n```
 ```

 Note: you can replace OpenAI with Ollama.
 See module 2.